georgewpark/Rick-and-Morty-Character-Search/readme.md

 # Rick And Morty Character Search

-This project demonstrates how React and the fetch API can be used to retrieve and display character information fetched from the [Rick & Morty API](https://rickandmortyapi.com).
+This project demonstrates how React and the fetch API can be used to retrieve and display character information fetched from the [Rick And Morty API](https://rickandmortyapi.com).

 ![Rick And Morty Character Search Demo](demo-image.jpg 'Rick And Morty Character Search Demo')